song88180/Effective_fitness/README.md

 ### 5\_AUC\_ROC\_fG\_fE.ipynb

-This notebook contains scripts for calcualating the area under the receiver operating characteristic (ROC) curve, or AUC, of $f_E$ and $f_G$, with initial mutant frequency of 0.01 or 0.5.
+This notebook contains scripts for calculating the area under the receiver operating characteristic (ROC) curve, or AUC, of $f_E$ and $f_G$, with initial mutant frequency of 0.01 or 0.5.
 The results are shown in **Figure 3D** and **Figure S2C** of the paper.
 Because the difference in AUC between $f_E$ and $f_G$